PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Experimental Results

 \subsubsection{Domain Transfer}

 Domain transfer evaluates an agent’s ability to generalize beyond the domain in which its user profile was constructed.
 We test whether an agent built from artificial intelligence discussions can accurately simulate privacy concerns in different contexts.
-Concretely, we construct user profiles solely from AI-related posts on \emph{Hacker News} and evaluate the resulting agent in e-commerce and healthcare.
-This setting is challenging: different domains may have different privacy emphases.
-For both domains, we sample \(50\) comments for evaluation.

-\paragraph{Results and Analysis.} Table~\ref{tab:domain_transfer} shows that \(\PRA\), even when constructed solely from AI-related user histories, retains strong performance on e-commerce and healthcare discussions.
+Concretely, we construct user profiles solely from AI-related posts on \emph{Hacker News} and evaluate the resulting agent in other domains like e-commerce and healthcare.
+This setting is challenging: different domains may have different privacy focus.
+For both domains, we sample \(50\) comments for evaluation. \paragraph{Results and Analysis.} Table~\ref{tab:domain_transfer} shows that \(\PRA\), even when constructed solely from AI-related user histories, retains strong performance on e-commerce and healthcare discussions.
 This suggests that its cognitive and contextual mechanisms capture domain-agnostic privacy reasoning patterns rather than overfitting to AI-specific content.
 Overall, these results demonstrate that \(\PRA\) learns transferable cognitive structures that support effective cross-domain reasoning even from limited, domain-specific histories.